-Being an online teacher allows you the opportunity to teach students from all around.
+Being an online teacher allows you the opportunity to teach students from all around the world.
 A teacher who is unaware of cultural differences may take the student's silence as disrespect.
 However, if a teacher who has studied the nuances of their students' cultures will know the student's reaction may demonstrate respect.
 Cultural awareness is prevalent for teachers so that they can steer clear of misunderstandings and mistaken assumptions.
 Moreover, make sure that you are providing materials that are diverse and alleviates any uncomfortable anxiousness.

 Refrain from your Comfort Zone

 We all love our cozy nook of the comfort zone; nevertheless, you have to be able to deviate from it to have practical online lessons.
 You must be mindful of how the student is adapting to your classes, and you should make changes to align their learning style to yours.
 Some excellent ways to achieve this is by checking in with your student, exploring alternative options, and making your lessons interactive.
 Having a traditional mindset or being reluctant to change can undoubtedly hinder your online classes.
-You must be to change your mindset and embrace technology.
+You must be willing to change your mindset and embrace technology.

 Withhold from a Lecture Teaching Approach